IonicaBizau/memory-blocks/README.md

 The old Memory Blocks game (part of Symantec Game Pack) ported to modern web.

-## A Bit of History
+## :memo: A Bit of History

-2003 was when I first played a computer game.
-I was 8 year old.
+2001 the year was when I first played a computer game.
+I was 6 year old.
 It happened when we visited a friend in the neighboring village.
 I really enjoyed that game.
+That time there were just few people having computers.

-It was **Memory Blocks**.
-The game is part of the *Symantec Game Pack*, coded by Charles Timmerman–founder of [Funster](http://funster.com) and author of over 90 puzzle books.
+The game I played was **Memory Blocks**.
+It is part of the *Symantec Game Pack*, coded by Charles Timmerman–founder of [Funster](http://funster.com) and author of over 90 puzzle books.

 In the meantime I became a web developer and finally decided to port this game to WEB.
 Yes, you're looking at it and you can play it in your browser.